x-vin/covidcures/docs/src/allopathic.md

 **Excerpt from a report on the Oxford RCT:**
 THE UNIVERSITY OF OXFORD on February 8, 2021 released its “Steroids in COVID-19” (STOIC) randomized controlled trial of inhaled Budesonide powder (Pulmicort) for treatment of early outpatient COVID-19.
 Beginning an average 3 days after symptom onset, inhaled Budesonide, 400 mcg/puff, 2 puffs bid (twice in a day) was taken for a median duration of 7 (4 to 10.5) days.
 Urgent care visits & hospital admissions were 90% lower compared to usual care (P = 0.004).
 The trial was designed around a hoped-for 50% reduction in risk.
 However, because the actual result was a 90% reduction, the trial achieved statistical significance sooner than expected.
 On December 9, the study team requested an independent statistical monitoring committee review, on the basis of which the trial was concluded early.
-One of the reasons given was “ethical consideration of the primary outcome.”
+One of the reasons given was “ethical consideration of the primary outcome.

 **“We stopped early because, how could we ethically randomise participants to the nonbudesonide arm knowing they had a 10-fold chance of needing hospitalisation?
-This, in addition to knowing that people recover faster in the budesonide arm, have lower fevers, report less congestive symptoms, etc.”** —Dan V. Nicolau Jr., MD PhD
+This, in addition to knowing that people recover faster in the budesonide arm, have lower fevers, report less congestive symptoms, etc.”** — Dan V. Nicolau Jr., MD PhD.

 ### Significant side effects:
 None reported for therapeutic doses.